strvcom/ios-networking/README.md

 # **WIP**

 # Networking
 The lightweight library for api calls management.
-The library is build upon URL session.
+The library is built upon URL session.

 **Networking supports**
  * simple definition of API endpoints